Skip to content

 sudo snap stop immich-distribution

-Temporary mount the new drive and move the data
+Temporary mount the new drive and move the existing data

 sudo mount /dev/sda2 /tmp